1995 NBA Finals: Aftermath

-The Rockets 1995 title run is considered one of the toughest in NBA history, along with the 1969 Celtics and 2011 Mavericks.
+The Rockets 1995 title run is considered one of the toughest in NBA history.
 They did not hold home-court advantage in any round and beat three teams with a .700 winning percentage or better (the fourth team they beat, the 57-win Orlando Magic, were just one win from a .707 win percentage).
-In addition, Hakeem Olajuwon's 1995 playoffs is considered one of the best individual runs from a star player, as he averaged 33 points on .531 shooting, 10.3 rebounds, and 2.81 blocks in 42.2 minutes across 22 games.
+In addition, Hakeem Olajuwon's 1995 playoffs is also considered one of the best individual runs from a star player, as he averaged 33 points on .531 shooting, 10.3 rebounds, and 2.81 blocks in 42.2 minutes across 22 games.

+The four consecutive missed free-throws by Nick Anderson would haunt him for the rest of his career.
+After the Finals, Anderson would shoot only 60.5% on free-throws for the rest of his career.

+Future All-Star center Yao Ming wearing a rebranded Rockets jersey in 2002, which was the last year before another rebranding in 2003.

 After two straight NBA championships, the Rockets changed their primary logo, which showed a light blue rocket flying past a red basketball with the team name "Rockets", and added new pinstripe uniforms adding dark navy blue to their color scheme.
 The new look initially faced criticism from fans, who felt it deviated too much from the team's previous iconic identity.
-However, over time, the new logo and colors have become more widely accepted.
+However, over time, the new logo and colors became more accepted as one of the distinct logos of the late-1990s.

 The Rockets' title reign ended in 1996, when they were swept by the Seattle Supersonics in the second round.
 The Sonics were also the last team to beat the Rockets in the playoffs prior to their championship run, having eliminated them in the second round in 1993.
 During the subsequent offseason, the Rockets made a blockbuster acquisition in the offseason by securing the services of former NBA MVP and 9-time All-Star Charles Barkley.
 But age and injuries would take its toll on Barkley as this led to the Rockets falling short of being unable to replicate their previous success after their two-year consecutive championship reign, with their closest achievement being a six-game defeat to the Utah Jazz led by Karl Malone and John Stockton in the 1997 Western Conference finals.
 As of 2025, this marks the most recent appearance by the Rockets in the finals.